Infineon/optiga-nbt-lib-c-mtb/README.md

 #### Supported by ModusToolbox&trade;

 If the desired microcontroller board is supported and available in ModusToolbox&trade;, it is recommended to utilize this ecosystem and the included OPTIGA&trade; Authenticate NBT Host Library for ModusToolbox&trade; for the evaluation and development of applications.
-The host library for ModusToolbox&trade; includes the implementation of a platform-abstraction for the [(PSoC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit)](https://www.infineon.com/CY8CPROTO-062S2-43439), based on the ModusToolbox&trade; HAL layer.
+The host library for ModusToolbox&trade; includes the implementation of a platform-abstraction for the [(PSOC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit)](https://www.infineon.com/CY8CPROTO-062S2-43439), based on the ModusToolbox&trade; HAL layer.
 This implementation can be utilized to reduce the effort of migrating the OPTIGA&trade; Authenticate NBT library/applications to any platform supported by ModusToolbox&trade;.

 The following steps are required after adding this host library to a custom ModusToolbox&trade;, application.
 The application needs to configure and initialize its peripherals according to the connection with the OPTIGA&trade; Authenticate NBT.
 The resulting HAL abstraction objects (for example, I2C and IRQ) can then be passed to the respective initialization functions of the host library.
 After the initialization, the library implicitly utilizes the platform-specific hardware peripherals to communicate with the OPTIGA&trade; Authenticate NBT.
 While certain interfaces are implicitly handled within the library's communication stack (for example I2C), others need to be handled by the application itself (for example the IRQ).